PyLink/PyLink/docs/technical/pmodule-spec.md

 ## Protocol capabilities
 TODO

-## PyLink state structures
+## PyLink structures
+In this section, `self` refers to the network object/protocol module instance itself (i.e. from its own perspective).

 ### Server, User, Channel classes
 PyLink defines classes named `Server`, `User`, and `Channel` in the `classes` module, and stores dictionaries of these in the `servers`, `users`, and `channels` attributes of a protocol object respectively.

-- `irc.servers` is a dictionary mapping server IDs (SIDs) to `Server` objects.
+- `self.servers` is a dictionary mapping server IDs (SIDs) to `Server` objects.
 If a protocol module does not use SIDs, servers are stored by server name instead.

-- `irc.users` is a dictionary mapping user IDs (UIDs) to `User` objects.
+- `self.users` is a dictionary mapping user IDs (UIDs) to `User` objects.
 If a protocol module does not use UIDs, a pseudo UID (PUID) generator such as [`classes.PUIDGenerator`](https://github.com/GLolol/PyLink/blob/3922d44173593e4bcceae1218bbc6f267caa9fc1/classes.py#L1710-L1726) *must* be used instead.
     - The rationale behind this is because plugins tracking user lists are not designed to remove and re-add users when they change their nicks.
     - When sending text back to the protocol module, it may be helpful to use the [`_expandPUID()`](https://github.com/GLolol/PyLink/blob/4a363aee509c5a0488a38b9e60f93ec59a274c3c/classes.py#L1213-L1231) function in `PyLinkNetworkCoreWithUtils` to expand these pseudo-UIDs back to regular nicks.

-- `irc._channels` and `irc.channels` are [IRC case-insensitive dictionaries](https://github.com/GLolol/PyLink/blob/4a363aee509c5a0488a38b9e60f93ec59a274c3c/structures.py#L114-L116) mapping channel names to Channel objects.
+- `self._channels` and `self.channels` are [IRC case-insensitive dictionaries](https://github.com/GLolol/PyLink/blob/4a363aee509c5a0488a38b9e60f93ec59a274c3c/structures.py#L114-L116) mapping channel names to Channel objects.
     - The key difference between these two dictionaries is that `_channels` is powered by `classes.ChannelState` and creates new channels *automatically* when they are accessed by index.
 This makes writing protocol modules easier, as they can assume that the channels they wish to modify always exist (no chance of `KeyError`!).
-    - `irc.channels`, on the other hand, does *not* implicitly create channels and is thus better suited for plugins.
+    - `self.channels`, on the other hand, does *not* implicitly create channels and is thus better suited for plugins.

 The `Channel`, `User`, and `Server` classes are initiated as follows:

-- `Channel(irc, name)` - First arg is the protocol object, second is the channel name.
+- `Channel(self, name)` - First arg is the protocol object, second is the channel name.
-- `User(irc, nick, ts, uid, server, ident='null', host='null', realname='PyLink dummy client', realhost='null', ip='0.0.0.0', manipulatable=False, opertype='IRC Operator')` - These arguments are essentially the same as `spawn_client()`'s.
+- `User(self, nick, ts, uid, server, ident='null', host='null', realname='PyLink dummy client', realhost='null', ip='0.0.0.0', manipulatable=False, opertype='IRC Operator')` - These arguments are essentially the same as `spawn_client()`'s.
-- `Server(irc, uplink, name, internal=False, desc="(None given)")`
+- `Server(self, uplink, name, internal=False, desc="(None given)")`
     - The `uplink` (type `str`) option sets the SID of the uplink server, or *None* for both the main PyLink server and its uplink.
     - The `name` option sets the server name.
     - The `internal` boolean sets whether the server is an internal PyLink server.
     - The `desc` option sets the server description, when applicable.

 #### Statekeeping specifics
-- When a user is introduced, their UID must be added to both `irc.users` and to the `users` set in the `Server` object hosting the user (`irc.servers[SID].users`).
+- When a user is introduced, their UID must be added to both `self.users` and to the `users` set in the `Server` object hosting the user (`self.servers[SID].users`).
 The latter list is used internally to track SQUITs.
-- When a user joins a channel, the channel name is added to the User object's `channels` set (`irc.users[UID].channels`), as well as the Channel object's user list (`irc.channels[CHANNELNAME].users`)
+- When a user joins a channel, the channel name is added to the User object's `channels` set (`self.users[UID].channels`), as well as the Channel object's user list (`self.channels[CHANNELNAME].users`)
 - When a user disconnects, the `_remove_client` helper method can be called on their UID to automatically remove them from the relevant Server object, as well as all channels they were in.
 - When a user leaves a channel, the `Channel.remove_user()` method can be used to easily remove them from the channel state, and vice versa.